Skip to main content

 warning

-With systemd managing the service, you can check the logs to monitor the runner’s status.
+When managing a service with systemd, you can check the logs to understand its current status.

 sudo journalctl -u actions-runner.service -f

-• -u actions-runner.service: Displays logs for the actions-runner service only.
+• -u actions-runner.service: Only show logs for the service named actions-runner.

-If you want to check the service’s current status, use:
+Additionally, if you want to check the current status of the service, you can use:

 sudo systemctl status actions-runner.service

-This command displays the current status of the actions-runner service, including whether it’s running and recent log output:
+This will display the current status of the actions-runner service, including whether it's running and the most recent log output:

 action-service